Professional Development

 Resource Lab

 MAP has a library of resources and curriculum available to afterschool and summer programs.
 From resources on social-emotional learning to webinars on sustaining the OST workforce, there are plenty of resources that will be useful to educators and administrators of programs.
-Check them out below!

 Program Improvement Plans

 MAP has a library of resources and curriculum available to afterschool and summer programs.
 From resources on social-emotional learning to webinars on sustaining the OST workforce, there are plenty of resources that will be useful to educators and administrators of programs.
-Check them out below!

 Meet MAP’s Professional Development Team!